mjhmilla/SingleMuscleSimulationsLSDYNA/README.md

 The LS-DYNA scripts necessary to run the experiments appear in SMP_931/ while the data from the experiments appears in ReferenceExperiments/.

+# Licensing

+All of the code and files in this repository are covered by the license mentioned in the SPDX file header which makes it possible to audit the licenses in this code base using the ```reuse lint``` command from https://api.reuse.software/.
+A full copy of the license can be found in the LICENSES folder.
+To keep the reuse tool happy even this file has a license:

+ SPDX-FileCopyrightText: 2024 Matthew Millard <millard.matthew@gmail.com>

+ SPDX-License-Identifier: MIT

 ## References